FlopsKa/ruby-typing/README.md

 Information
 -----------
-The trainer analyzes your wrong keystrokes and the next version will feature a Training-Mode to get rid of them.
+The program analyzes your wrong keyboards and shows the most frequent mistakes you make.
+Use that to get rid of them.

+The 'Statistics' page also features a graph to visualize your speed improvements.